 We have several other awesome ways for you to discover ag careers!

-First is our free educational guide: When I grow up...Discover Ag Careers!
+First is our free educational guide for grades 6-8: When I Grow Up...Discover Ag Careers!

 Want to get your students engaged in more career fun?
 Try our Name that Ag Career Game!
 Students try to guess the ag career using limited vocabulary.
 These cards are available to purchase for $12 per set.

-Also we offer a set of 9 colorful Ag Career Posters to decorate a classroom!
+Also, we offer an accompanying set of 9 colorful Ag Career Posters to decorate a classroom!
 Posters are $8.

-For more free fun you can have your students (3-5th) play "My Little Ag Me!" on My American Farm
+For more free fun you can have your 3rd to 5th grade students play the updated game "My Little Ag Me" on My American Farm.

-And then do the accompaying free lesson plan "Agriculture Career Race"
+Try the accompanying free lesson plan "Agriculture Career Race"

 Don't Forget!
 If you enjoy these resources, be sure to check out AgExplorer.com